-The PMOC notes some funding progress with the award of a \$24.6 million FRA CRISI award to TJPA during October 2024.
-The PMOC notes also that the Transbay DTX Project has not been selected for two key funding source awards (Federal/State Partnership Grant, National Infrastructure Project Assistance (Mega) Grant) representing a total of \$216 million in federal funding for the project.
-In addition, the FFGA award will be 41.0% instead of the TJPA requested 49.4% of the total project cost and represents a funding shortfall of \$694 million that is part of the larger overall funding gap of \$2.75B+.
+Under the FTA's Capital Investment Grant (CIG) Program, the FFGA award will be 41.0% instead of the TJPA requested 49.4% of the total project cost and represents a funding shortfall of \$694 million that is part of the larger overall funding gap of \$2.75B+.
 This presents a very significant additional challenge to TJPA in their efforts to secure matching funds as required by the FTA CIG Program.
-The PMOC notes that the increase in project duration based on the revised project Master Schedule will create additional cost pressures on the project budget and a resultant need for additional funding.
+The PMOC notes that the increase in project duration based on the revised project Master Schedule (FFGA+27) will create additional cost pressures on the project budget and a resultant need for additional funding.
 The PMOC recommends that TJPA continue to maintain program funding as a critical priority and seek other available funding sources either as a direct recipient or through eligible project stakeholders.
 The PMOC notes that TJPA continues to work diligently on additional funding sources through available USDOT, FRA and the California state, regional and local programs.
 TJPA re-applied, together with the CCSF, for the Federal/State Partnership Grant on December 13, 2024.
+TJPA plans to apply for other federal, state, regional and local grant programs, as available, throughout 2025.